microsoft/vattention/README.md

 # Implementation Details

-vAttention delegates the responsibility of memory management to the kernel space (CUDA drivers).
-By separating the allocation of virtual and physical memory, and allocating physical memory on demand, it provides a contiguous interface to the per-request KV cache without compromising on efficiency of GPU kernels.
+vAttention delegates the responsibility of memory management to CUDA drivers that run in the OS kernel space.
+By decoupling the allocation of virtual and physical memory, vAttention enables allocating physical memory on demand while retaining the virtual memory contiguity of KV-cache.

 Integrating vAttention into an LLM serving system is simple.
 We choose Sarathi-Serve to exemplify this because Sarathi-Serve is a state-of-the-art LLM inference scheduler, has an elaborate metric store and a versatile benchmark_runner that makes running traces and performing experiments easy.
 Furthermore, its modular setup for the attention backends makes it easy to add more attention backends.